ASCA | Home AMERICAN SCHOOL COUNSELOR ASSOCIATION

 ASCA Position

-School counselors understand the value added to a school counseling program through the effective use of support staff.
-Assistance from school counseling program support staff members allows school counselors to use their time more efficiently and use their professional expertise and leadership skills more effectively to meet student needs.
+School counselors understand the value added to a school counseling program through the effective use of administrative support staff.
+Partnerships with these staff members allow school counselors to use their time and professional expertise more effectively to meet student needs and ensure each and every student receive access to a comprehensive school counseling program.

 The Rationale

-To achieve maximum effectiveness, the ASCA National Model recommends a student-to-school-counselor ratio of 250:1 and that 80 percent or more of a school counselor’s time be spent providing direct and indirect services to students (ASCA, 2019).
-However, even though recent studies have demonstrated significant correlations between student achievement and student-to-school-counselor ratios (e.g., Gewertz, 2018), the national average ratio is 455-to-1 for the 2016–2017 school year.
-In addition, the ASCA National Model offers a framework for a school counseling program that includes testing coordination and clerical duties on its list of “inappropriate activities for school counselors” (ASCA, 2019).
+To achieve maximum effectiveness in a school counseling program, the ASCA National Model®recommends a student-to-school counselor ratio of 250:1 and that 80% or more of a school counselor’s time be spent providing direct and indirect services to students (ASCA, 2025).
+Recent studies have demonstrated significant correlations between student achievement and student-to-school-counselor ratios (e.g., Gewertz, 2018).
+However, the national average ratio is 376:1 for the 2023–2024 school year (U.S. Department of Education [USDE], 2024).

-The Role of Support Staff in School Counseling Programs
+The Role of Administrative Support Staff in School Counseling Programs

 The School Counselor's Role